greggilbert/recaptcha/README.md

 A reCAPTCHA Validator for Laravel 5.

-# Currently in development.
+# Currently in beta.
 Use 1.x for Laravel 4.

 ## Installation